ShahIsCoding/TinderClone/README.md

  * Creating a new user and login with the password
  * Swiping feature if swiped right the person is saved to chat
  * Removing a match from users
+ * Authentications
+      1. use Auth using passport jwt

 ### Function to be Added
     * Authentications
-      1. use Auth using passport jwt
-      2. 2 step verifications
       3. oAuth feature
     * Making a Chat
     * Making A profile